Certified Organic Ontario Maple Syrup

 Terry & Diane Hoover with their dog Jack.

 In 1988, we pulled up stakes and moved from Nobleton to our present location, just north of Atwood, Ontario.
-Now keep in mind folks, we left behind a 3 acre bush and are now tapping a 50 acre bush.
-We’ve increased the amount of work, but amazingly, our staffing numbers haven't increased.
-We have 30 acres of maples tapped, bringing our total taps to 2500.
+Now keep in mind folks, we left behind a 3-acre bush and are now tapping a 50-acre bush.
+We have 30 acres of maples tapped, bringing our total taps to 3500.
 Each year, we plan to add taps in our bush as the trees reach a ‘tapable’ size.

-In order to keep the tradition alive, we continue to use buckets around the "Sap Shack".
+In order to keep the tradition alive, we continue to use buckets around the "Sap Shack" for our tours.
 We also want to show how modern technology works, so we have tubing and a vacuum system that brings the sap from the bush all the way to the "Sap Shack".
 We also have a small line at the house for those not wanting to venture back to the bush.

 50+ years later, I'm still making syrup, keeping the tradition alive.